herumi/cybozulib_ext/readme.md

 How to use
 -----

-directory position

-    <work dir>/cybozulib
+<word dir>/cybozulib
           /cybozulib_ext ; necessary for Windows if use zlib or openssl

+--